JetBlue still upbeat, but not darling it once was

 But JetBlue is now facing head winds that will further test its strategic vision, employee morale and its service culture.

-For starters, JetBlue’s big overseas shareholder, Lufthansa (LHAG.DE), floated notes last week that give investors the option of a cash payout or JetBlue stock in 2017.
+For starters, JetBlue’s big overseas shareholder, Lufthansa, floated notes last week that give investors the option of a cash payout or JetBlue stock in 2017.
 The $311 million offering signaled possible willingness by Lufthansa to cut its nearly 16 percent stake in its New York partner, depressing JetBlue’s stock.

 JetBlue posted higher-than-expected profit of $23 million for the fourth quarter of 2011.
 But rivals who used to lose tens of millions of dollars each quarter have made money, too.
-JetBlue’s stock trades at roughly 9.4 times projected 2012 earnings, while multiples for other major carriers range from 12.4 for Southwest Airlines (LUV.N), to 5.1 at United Continental (UAL.N) to 3.9 for US Airways LCC.N.
+JetBlue’s stock trades at roughly 9.4 times projected 2012 earnings, while multiples for other major carriers range from 12.4 for Southwest Airlines, to 5.1 at United Continental to 3.9 for US Airways.

 A leading airline analyst, Dahlman Rose & Co’s Helane Becker, has a “sell” rating on shares of JetBlue, one of only two airlines with that recommendation from her.
-The other had been Pinnacle Airlines PNCL.O, which filed for bankruptcy on Monday.
+The other had been Pinnacle Airlines, which filed for bankruptcy on Monday.

 Becker says JetBlue has a respectable balance sheet and good management, and she believes the company has potential to do better.
-Bu t for now, she is sticking with early first-quarter analysis that noted competitive pressures JetBlue faces from Delta Air Lines (DAL.N) at New York’s John F. Kennedy airport.
+But for now, she is sticking with early first-quarter analysis that noted competitive pressures JetBlue faces from Delta Air Lines at New York’s John F. Kennedy airport.

 Becker also said maintenance requirements on JetBlue’s aging fleet would likely affect earnings growth this year.